MattSLangford/Bayou-Theme-for-Kagi/README.md

 # Bayou-Theme-for-Kagi
 A simple CSS theme for Kagi search.
+To use this theme, simply copy & paste the contents of [main.css](https://github.com/MattSLangford/Bayou-Theme-for-Kagi/blob/main/main.css) into the Custom CSS field in Kagi Appearance Settings.